For related NSG programs, see Related Programs Listing .

 Purpose: The three-semester certificate program in Practical Nursing is designed to prepare selected students to qualify as contributing members of a health team, rendering patient care in a variety of health service facilities.
 Upon successful completion of the program, students are eligible to apply to take the Virginia Board of Nursing examination required for licensure as a Licensed Practical Nurse (LPN).

-Occupational Objectives: Employment opportunities for the Licensed Practical Nurse include nursing and staff positions in: Clinics • Home Health Agencies • Hospitals • Industry • Nursing Homes • Physicians’ Offices
+Occupational Objectives: Employment opportunities for the Licensed Practical Nurse include nursing and staff positions in clinics, home health agencies, hospitals, industry, nursing homes, and physicians’ offices.

 - Official copy of high school transcript or certificate of a GED;

-- Virginia Placement Test-Math score demonstrating proficiency on modules 1, 2, and 3).
-The score on the math placement test is valid for one year in the February 16 to February 15 application period.
+- Virginia Placement Test (VPT) score demonstrating proficiency on Units 1-3 (the VPT score is valid for one year prior to the February 15 deadline).

 - Admission Test: Test of Essential Academic Skills (TEAS) Test;